Working together to advance a strong, sustainable economy for America's Smartland

 The region's governors offer innovative and practical approaches and solutions that serve as national modes for addressing some of America's most pressing challenges.
 With regional concerns and objectives in mind, the MGA focuses its efforts in four main policy areas:

-Celebrating its 50th anniversary this year, the MGA includes the governors of nine Midwestern states.
+The MGA includes the governors of 12 Midwestern states.
 Its efforts are led by the Executive Committee, which consists of the Chair, Vice Chair and Immediate Past Chair of the association.
 The governors serving in these positions are nominated and elected by their fellow Midwestern governors at the MGA's Winter Meeting each February.

 The MGA Staff Advisory Committee (SAC) supports the Executive Committee on behalf of the region's governors.
 Appointed by their respective governors, committee members include Midwestern chief executives' top policy advisors.
 The SAC maintains an ongoing interstate dialogue to identify the most pressing issues facing the region and oversees the development of cooperative efforts and joint policy statements.